 - Assemble a makeshift tent for kids to enjoy “camping.”

 Intentional parents don’t get bossed around by the technology beast.
 They recognize they get to call the shots and that their secret weapon awaits on the other side of the door.
 Open up your family’s future to more amazing potential today and breath in all that fresh success!

 Looking for even more practical tips to get your kids off screens and cultivating character strengths like respect, self-control, and gratitude?
-Check out our free digital starter kit for Adventure into Character.
-We feel so strongly about its effectiveness for creating good healthy habits, we provide our best content for free.
-Building your family’s amazing character is just a click away!
+Check out our Adventure into Character kit.
+We feel so strongly about its effectiveness for creating good healthy habits...building your family’s amazing character is just a click away!